kevinlondon/kevinlondon.github.io/_posts/2023-07-05-interview-tips-and-tricks.md

 > For example, I led a design to build a new thumbnail generation system at a
 > previous company.
 I wrote a design document for it and presented it to the team.
-> One teammate asked questions about how it would scale and disagreed with the
+> One teammate asked questions about how it would scale and questioned the
 > overall approach in the document.
 I offered to follow-up with them offline and
 > scheduled a 1:1.

 > When we discussed, they pointed out a few areas where the
-> service wouldn't scale well, such as if we had a batch upload or if one of our
+> service could have trouble, such as if we had a batch upload or if one of our
 > dependencies went down.
 I thanked them and incorporated their feedback in the
 > design.
 They had some concerns about the architecture as well, so I walked them
-> through the decisionmaking process and how I arrived at that conclusion.
+> through the decision-making process and how I arrived at that conclusion.
 At the
 > end, they agreed with the overall approach and we decided to move forward.

 > I built out the service, and I'm grateful they identified the
 > scaling gap.
-We were able to handle a huge batch of images uploaded before Black
+We were able to handle a huge batch of images uploaded before a major
-> Friday and the thumbnailing system worked without issue."
+> sales event and the new thumbnailing system worked without issue."

 In the first example, as an interviewer, I get limited feedback about how this person handles conflict.
 I understand how they like to handle conflict but not necessarily what they do.
-The second gives me a clearer picture.
+The second gives me a clearer picture, as well as what specific actions the candidate took to resolve the conflict.

 ### Favor "I" over "We"